muqtasid87/vehicle-autolabeling/README.md

 ## 🚀 3.
 Task: Running Inference

 This is the main task where the model analyzes new images and generates the vehicle attribute JSON files.
 You can run this with a base model or your fine-tuned model.
+**NOTE**: Batching is currently only supported on Gemma during inference.
+For Qwen inference, please set the batch_size to 1 to avoid errors.

 ### How to Run